-I wrote this piece about four years ago while on a workshop in Antarctica.
+I wrote this piece several years ago while on a workshop in Antarctica.

-Earlier today I was thinking of the beautiful, sunny, summer afternoon 17 year ago in Croton-On-Hudson, NY.
-My neighbor, Earl, and I were teaching my 6-year-old son, Marco, how to ride a two-wheel bike.
+Earlier today I was thinking of the beautiful and sunny summer afternoon in the late 1990s in Croton-On-Hudson, NY.
+My neighbor, Earl, and I were teaching my 6-year-old son Marco how to ride a two-wheel bike.
 The training wheels were set neatly on the curb next to the tools that we used to remove them.
 I thought for a moment about how important these training wheels were for Marco at one point in is life, but no longer.

-Marco was a bit nervous as I ran with him and pushed him down the street at what I am surely seemed to him like 80 miles an hour.
+Marco was a bit nervous as I ran with him and pushed him down the street at what I am sure seemed like 80-miles-an-hour to him.
 He wobbled for a bit, almost lost his balance, but then rode almost straight as an arrow to the end of the street.
 He swung around.
 His beaming smile looking back at us said it all: You let go and I did it!

 Of course, I had tears in my eyes.
 They were tears of joy – shed because I was so proud of Marco, and because I knew that it was the beginning of the letting go process – a process that lasts a lifetime.
 It’s a process that’s filled with happiness, pure joy and a touch of sadness.

-Letting go of Marco when my wife and I dropped him off at summer camp when he was 10 was never easy for any of us.
+Letting go of Marco when my wife and I dropped him off at summer camp when he was 10 years old was never easy for any of us.
 The first year we all had tears in our eyes when Marco ran off to find his friends.
-When we picked him up two weeks later, he ran to us as fast as humanly possible.
+When we picked him up two weeks later, he ran as fast as humanly possible toward us.
 The second year drop-off was also emotional for all of us, but when we picked up Marco, his pace was a bit slower, as he slowly waved goodbye to his new friends.

 Of course there were many more “letting go” moments – first band practice, first snowboarding trip, first late-night get-together at the local diner, first drive to see a girlfriend.